 - To find out more about what to include in a technical CV and to see our one-page example CV, read our advice here.

 Skills and achievements IBM wants to see

-Travel is likely in many of IBM’s graduate roles, so it’s very important that you show you are flexible about how and where you work, and that you can adapt to different situations.
+Travel is likely in many of IBM’s graduate roles (especially for consulting roles), so it’s very important that you show you are flexible about how and where you work, and that you can adapt to different situations.
 More generally, changing location isn’t the only thing that requires adaptability, so the example you give could be to do with working with a changing team of people (eg varying which shift you were on in your part-time job) or having to work with new technology – both scenarios are likely at IBM.